OpenFn/kit/packages/ws-worker/README.md

 While the engine executes it may need to request more information (like credentials and dataclips) and may feedback status (such as logging and runs).
 The Worker satisifies both these requirements.

-The RTM server is designed for zero persistence.
+The ws-worker server is designed for zero persistence.
 It does not have any database, does not use the file system.
 Should the server crash, tracking of any active jobs will be lost (Lightning is expected to time these runs out).

 ## Dev server